bipinKrishnan/ml-recipe-book/mlm.md

 ## Masked language modelling

-As the title suggests, this chapter is all about masked language modelling.
-The term may feel a bit alien to some of you, we will dig a bit deeper in this section to clear all your doubts about masked language modelling(MLM).
+Th term masked language modelling(MLM) may feel a bit alien to some of you.
+No worries, we will definitely dig deeper into it in this chapter.

 ### What is masked language modelling?